-5 Westmoreland Place Pasadena, California 91103

-(626) 397-1350 or (800) 353-1350
+5 Westmoreland Place Pasadena, California 91103 (626) 397-1350 or (800) 353-1350

-Students who do not qualify for Financial Aid may still have access to the Tuition Payment Contract with Pacific Oaks Business Office: Payments of tuition monthly during the semester.
+Students who do not qualify for Financial Aid may still have access to the Tuition Payment Contract with FACTS: Payments of tuition monthly during the semester.
 Payment in full by end of semester.
+Contact the Business Office for information.